DoobyDoPap/MoneyMinder/README.md

  All the fully implemented features:

-- [x] *Company's Stock price*:  Typing the symbol name of the company in the search bar and fetching the details.
-- [x] *Latest News*: Once the user is logged in, the home page displays the latest news.

-- [x] *Financial Terms*: Once the user is logged in, the slideshow begins and on hovering, the images enlarges, providing convenience to users.
+- [x] *Budget Tracker*:  The user can easily track his/her budgets through the app.
+- [x] *Target goal*: The user can set a goal and find out the amount to be saved or invested per month.

 All the partially implemented features:

-- [ ] Once the user is logged in, he/she nedds to fill the form, to get the output.
+- [ ] Once the user is logged in the data should be saved in the firebase and hence give the output in the app.
+- [ ] The split Bills page has to be a little more organised.

 ## 🔮Future Scope

-- To provide information of all different investments option available with different risk factors and probable returns on principal amount.

-## 💸Applications

->If one wants to invest in stock market, they can get details of that company as well as analyze that stock so that they can invest in a right manner.
+- To integrate API's for various purposes in the app.
+- To integrate a ML model for the user, so that the app can suggest the user where to invest.

 ## 🛠Project Setup

->For Web-App
+>For App

  1. Clone the GitHub repo:
  In the home directory, run the following command:

  bash
- git clone <git@github.com>:druhi021204/InvestSavvy.git
+ git clone <git@github.com>:Veeransh14/MoneyMinder:git

  2. Enter into client directory, and type the following command to install all the dependencies: